Comcast Launches New 24/7 Workplace Surveillance Service

 In addition to the new "Big Brother know best" observation system, the beatings will continue until morale improves.

 does the equipment have outlet / renting fees?
-(Score:2)
+(Score:3)

 does the equipment have outlet / renting fees?
 Knowing Comcast they may just do that + lock you into a 2-3 year deal as well.